Python3pkg/Magellan/README.rst

         Note this argument can be called multiple times, e.g., "magellan -n MyEnv -P Django 1.8.1 -P pbr 1.0.1"
 - ``magellan -n MyEnv -C``
         Detect conflicts in environment "MyEnv"
-- ``magellan Package1 Package2 -n MyEnv -v``
-        Searches MyEnv for the packages "Package1" and "Package2" in verbose mode.
-Will produce a report for MyEnv as well as reports for the specified package.
-- ``magellan Package1 Package2 -n MyEnv --package-file myPackageFile.txt``
-        Same as above but will also take, in addition to Package[s]1/2 a file containing a list of packages (csv, space or newline delimited.)
 - ``magellan -n MyEnv --package-file myPackageFile.txt --super-verbose`` Analyse packages in myPackageFile.txt, using "super verbose" (i.e. debug) mode.
 - ``magellan -l <package>``